-Connection with PKCS #11
+6.6 Connection with PKCS \11

 PKCS #11 is one of the public key cryptography standards.
-Xshell 6 can connect to a remote SSH server using a PKCS #11 encrypted hardware security token (HSM) or a smart card's RSA key.
+Xshell 7 can connect to a remote SSH servers using a PKCS #11 encrypted hardware security token (HSM) or a smart card's RSA key.